SamuelSulan/cordova-android/README.md

 ## Running the Native Tests

 The `test/` directory in this project contains an Android test project that can be used to run different kinds of native tests.
-Check out the [README contained therein](test/README.md) for more details!
+Check out the [README contained therein](test/README.md) (this one) for more details!